Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Conclusion

 \subsection{Future work}

-This work demonstrated an algorithm that could distinguish anomalies in multi-channel temporal drive-cycle data in a hybrid-electric vehicle.
-In the future, we will look at how these results could be extended to consider multi-vehicle data across a connected fleet, which could further improve the ability of the autoencoder architecture to accurately discern anomalous conditions.
+This work demonstrated an algorithm that could distinguish anomalies in multivariate temporal drive-cycle data in hybrid-electric vehicles.
+In the future, we will look at how these results could be extended to consider multi-vehicle data across a connected fleet, which could further improve the ability of the autoencoder architecture to accurately discern anomalous conditions and improve methods for fleet management.